 How to Choose an Event App in 2016

 (Editor’s Note: For a comprehensive guide to choosing an event app, check out The Event App Buyer’s Guide.
-This free eBook will walk you through the process of evaluating an event app – plus provide you with the Event App Scorecard to give you an objective way to rank your options with a numerical score.
-You can also get the same information in this webinar!)
+This free eBook will walk you through the process of evaluating an event app – plus provide you with the Event App Scorecard to give you an objective way to rank your options with a numerical score.)

 Shopping around for a new event app company–or thinking of switching?
 I hear a lot of similar-sounding concerns, questions and needs from teams like yours that are looking to choose an event app.

 In this guide I’ll walk you through some of the topics you might want to cover–and maybe some you hadn’t thought of yet.